-HHA services provide periodic nursing care along with skilled and non-skilled services under the direction of a qualified provider physician.
-The provider physician is responsible for writing the orders and participating in the development of the plan of care.
+HHA services provide periodic nursing care along with skilled and non-skilled services under the direction of a qualified physician.
+The physician is responsible for writing the orders and participating in the development of the plan of care.
 Reference MSM Chapter 1400, Home Health Agency for coverage and limitations.